mixuala/adventures-in-AI/slides.md

 8. how do you teach the right things?

 > ImageNet: learning breakthroughs by model architecture
->
+> model architecture and loss equations

 9. It's an art, not a science
 	- ImageNet breakthroughs
-	- path of new ideas
+	- path of new ideas/breakthroughs

-10.
+10. ethics
 > talk about

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2Nzc1MDY4NSwxODczODM2MTI5LDE2Nj
+eyJoaXN0b3J5IjpbMjExMjk3MTAzMCwxODczODM2MTI5LDE2Nj
 Y2NTkxODYsLTE0NTU4MTA5MzksLTI1ODEwMzk2NywtMTUzNDk5
 MDY0NCwyMDQwMjk3NjIyXX0=
 -->